-The Rosemary Pencil Foundation, was founded in 2005 and provides scholarships for students in Malawi and Zimbabwe to attend secondary school.
+The Rosemary Pencil Foundation was founded in 2005 and provides scholarships for students in Malawi, Zimbabwe and Zambia to attend secondary school.
 Our goal is to improve the education of children who need it most.
 We also work on other initiatives that include bringing ICTs to the classroom in the form of e-readers and assisting those wishing to go on to higher education, particularly in teacher training.
 We piloted an essay writing competition across several secondary schools, fund an after-school program that focuses on conservation and the environment and are sponsoring a teacher at a school in Zimbabwe to help with student literacy.

-The Foundation President is Gillian Rose who is a Senior Vice President at NBC Universal in New York.
+The President and Founder is Gillian Rose who is a Senior Vice President at NBC Universal in New York.
 She started her career as a journalist in her native England before moving to the US.
 Before NBCU she worked for European Media company Sky and spent several years with PBS.
-She is a Director on the Board of South African-based Radio Workshops, formerly known as the Children's Radio Foundation, a non profit hat trains youth reporters in radio and podcasting across Sub-Saharan Africa; she is a former Content Strategy and International TV Industry Relationships Adviser for the African Public Broadcasters Foundation (APBF.TV).
-She is a former two-term Chair of the British Academy of Film and Television Arts (BAFTA) New York and a regular juror for the International Emmy Awards.
+She is a Director on the Board of South African-based Radio Workshops, formerly known as the Children's Radio Foundation, a non profit hat trains youth reporters in radio and podcasting across Sub-Saharan Africa; she is a former Content Strategy and International TV Industry Relationships Adviser for the African Public Broadcasters Foundation; a former two-term Chair of the British Academy of Film and Television Arts (BAFTA) New York and a regular juror for the International Emmy Awards.
 Ms. Rose has a Masters Degree in Communication for Development.

 The Rosemary Pencil Foundation was created in the memory of Rosemary Rose, a teacher and educator who believed that everyone deserves a good education.